NEBULIS-Lab/E-RECAP/README.md

 #### Model Setup

+**Note:** This repository provides Qwen2-7B-Instruct as an example for running and testing E-RECAP.
+The required files (`checkpoints/qwen2-7b-instruct/`, `checkpoints/pruning_module.pt`, and `checkpoints/saliency.pt`) are included.
+However, E-RECAP supports any HuggingFace-compatible Transformer model - the pruning module is model-agnostic and works with any model architecture that has a `hidden_size` configuration.

 **Place your model files:**
 1. Download or copy your model to `checkpoints/<model-name>/` directory
    - The model directory should contain `config.json`, model weights (`.safetensors` or `.bin`), and tokenizer files